Best Optus MVNO Plans

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-- Best cheap mobile plan on the Optus network: Circles.Life $18 SIM-only Plan
+- Best cheap mobile plan on the Optus network: Circles.Life 8GB for $18 SIM-only Plan

 How did we choose our best picks?

 Mobile plans compared

 We take these factors into account when choosing our winners: